Second Avenue Commons

 - SRO’s: 42 single room occupancy units to facilitate transition to independent housing.

-These accommodations resulted in a facility of approximately 42,000 gross square feet assembled on the Second Avenue site in Downtown Pittsburgh.
+These accommodations resulted in a five-story facility of 42,000 gross square feet assembled on the Second Avenue site in Downtown Pittsburgh.

 For more detail on what into the planning, design and construction of this public-private partnership, read the Viewpoints article: https://www.dlaplus.com/pages/introducing-second-avenue-commons